FinianLandes/MA_Diffusion/README.md

   - `time`
   - `typing`

-### Neural Nets

-Inorder to view the Neural Nets Netron can be used with .pt files.
-Those files can be generated using the `save_architecture` function of the `Trainer` class by passing the size of an input tensor to it.

 ### Logging

 This codebase is based on the logging module.
 For the minimal output set logging level to `logging.INFO`.
 Due to the immense output of some libraries in `logging.DEBUG` mode i added a custom mode between `DEBUG` and `INFO`.
 Inorder to use this level which prints a lot of info in the custom implemented functions set debug level to `LIGHT_DEBUG`.
 This is defined in the `conf.py` file.

 ### Data

 The dataset is created in the preprocessing file.
-The Model is trained on 4.6s mono samples with a sample rate of 32Khz.
+The Model is trained on 4.096s mono samples with a sample rate of 32Khz.

 ## Sources